David Healy (footballer): International career

-He made his début for Northern Ireland on 23 February 2000, putting a brace past Luxembourg.
+He made his debut for Northern Ireland on 23 February 2000, putting a brace past Luxembourg.
 He was still only 20 years old; having made his début for Manchester United the previous October, he had just joined Port Vale on loan.
 His competitive international début came in September 2000, in a World Cup qualifying game against Malta, and he scored his first competitive goal for his country a month later against Denmark.

 On 6 June 2004, in a friendly game away to Trinidad and Tobago (his 35th international), he scored his 13th and 14th goals for Northern Ireland, thus equalling and overtaking Colin Clarke's record for the country.
-In September that year, Healy was controversially sent off in Northern Ireland's 2–2 draw with Wales.
-After celebrating the goal he scored to put Northern Ireland 2–0 up, he made a hand gesture towards the fans.
-The referee sent him off but Healy later explained that he was celebrating towards his family and that was how he always celebrated when scoring for his then-club, Preston North End.
+In September of that year, Healy was controversially sent off in Northern Ireland's 2–2 draw with Wales.
+After celebrating his goal to put Northern Ireland 2–0 up, he gestured towards the fans and the referee sent him off.
+Healy later explained that he was celebrating towards his family, and that was how he always celebrated when scoring for his then-club, Preston North End.

 On 7 September 2005, at Windsor Park, Healy secured a famous victory for his country against England in a World Cup qualifier when he scored the only goal of the game.
 This was his nation's first win over the English since 1972.

 He achieved his 50th cap and 20th international goal against Finland in August 2006, also playing as captain.
 A month later, on 6 September 2006, Healy became the first man since Colin Clarke to score a hat-trick for Northern Ireland and the first since George Best to do so in Belfast.
 His three goals gave Northern Ireland a historic 3–2 victory over Spain.
 Healy followed this feat with the winner against Latvia on 11 October 2006.
 In the following international game, against Liechtenstein, he scored a second hat-trick, thus becoming the first player ever to score two hat-tricks for Northern Ireland.